 Keep the Group Together

 Listen, I love a great deal as much as the next person (just ask my husband), but once you’ve chosen your travel agent, destination and resort, everyone needs to book the same thing…with the same person.
 I know that some of our friends have VERY strong personalities and/or are coupon queens, but if you have group members running off to book on Cheap Caribbean because it will save them $50, your group will be disjointed.
-Many times, travel agents can match or beat what your friend Denise found and – at the very least – will verify that Denise’s “great find” is actually the same trip!
+Many times, travel agents can match or beat what your homegirl found and – at the very least – will verify that her “great find” is actually the same trip.
 (Because, yes, a flight with a 5 hour layover and/or a 6am departure time from Cancun will of course be cheaper…but why put yourself through that for $50 less?)

 Furthermore, your travel agent will be able to communicate your group’s needs and requests directly with the tour operator and resort…but only for those who booked through said agent.